Start9Labs/nextcloud-startos/instructions.md

 Congratulations!
 You now have Nextcloud setup across Desktop and Mobile with file sync!!
 You can add more devices if you wish.

 ### Mobile Client (Tor)

-1. You will need to have [Orbot running on your device](https://start9.com/latest/user-manual/connecting/connecting-tor/tor-os/index).
+1. You will need to have [set up tor on your device](https://docs.start9.com/latest/user-manual/connecting-tor).
 1. Download the Nextcloud App for your device from wherever you get your apps (App Store, F-Droid, Play Store, etc).
 1. For Android, make sure Orbot is running VPN mode and Nextcloud is added as a VPN app.
 1. Launch the Nextcloud app.
 Tap the account menu in the top right, then "Add account."